-Article by SA Mathieson, Guardian Labs, (Transforming the student experience series paid for by Staffordshire University), 29 November 2019
+Article by SA Mathieson, Guardian Labs, (The Connected University series paid for by Staffordshire University), 29 November 2019

 In his quest to build robots that can pass as human, Carl Strathearn has drawn on various fields including prosthetics, materials science, computing and animatronics – the last by talking to John Coppinger, designer of the Jabba the Hutt animatronic puppet used in the 1983 Star Wars film Return of the Jedi.
 “He helped me out in my master’s when I was doing research in advanced animatronics and gave me plenty of inspiration in my PhD,” says Strathearn.
 Continue reading “Mr Robot: will androids ever be able to convince people they’re human?”